Regulation on the establishment of an Institute of professional representatives before the European Patent Office

 (3) The Council may, within the terms of the Regulation on Discipline for Professional Representatives, make recommendations on conduct.

-Powers of the President and Board
+Duties of the President and Board

-(1) The President shall represent the Institute.
+(1) The President of the Council shall represent the Institute.

 The Disciplinary Committee

 (1) The Council shall set up a Disciplinary Committee.

 (2) On each election the Council shall appoint the members of the Committee from among the members of the Institute.